aviaryan/BigEval.js/README.md

 ### Constants

 Constants are nothing but properties of the BigEval object.
 To use a constant such as PI in an expression, we can simply write `PI`.
 Example - `sin( PI / 4 )`.
 To add a new constant, we do `Obj.CONSTANT.NAME = VALUE`.
 The VALUE should be in **string format**.
-A constant name should start with an alphabet and should only use `[a-z0-9_]` characters.
+A constant NAME should start with an alphabet and should only use `[a-z0-9_]` characters.
 Default constants include -
 ```ini
 PI = 3.1415...
 PI_2 = PI / 2